jefdaj/horcrux/README.md

 [Qubes Split GPG][7], although I haven't tried.

-Basic usage
+Basic setup
 -----------

-After checking that the test scripts work, play around with
+After checking that the test scripts work, play around with the commands:

-1. Generate your keys with a command like `horcrux setup N M my-first-horcruxes`, where "N of M" is how many horcruxes you want to be required to unlock everything and how many you want total.
+1. Generate some keys with a command like `horcrux setup N M my-first-horcruxes`, where "N of M" is how many horcruxes you want to be required to unlock everything out of how many total.
 For example 2 of 3, 3 of 5, or 7 of 10 would be reasonable choices.
+Remember to delete these practice ones when ready to do it for real, so you can't mix them up.

-6. Practice moving your horcrux keys to separate media, encrypting things, destroying the originals, and putting the horcruxes back together to recreate the originals.
+2. Practice moving your horcrux keys to separate media, encrypting things, destroying the originals, and putting the horcruxes back together to recreate the originals.
 Convince yourself it will definitely work when you need it.

-7. Delete the original secrets!
-This is emotionally hard, but repeating step 5 again should help.
-You might want to wait a week or a month, then make sure your horcruxes work, then finally delete the original secrets.
+3. Delete the original secrets!
+This is emotionally hard, but repeating step 2 a few times should help.
+You might want to wait a week or a month, then make sure your horcruxes still work, then finally delete the original secrets.

 You can also repeat these steps to make a "Horcrux live USB" for friends and family.
 Copy the `verify.desktop` and `decrypt.desktop` launchers into their